Vítor Benite

-Vítor Alves Benite (born February 20, 1990), commonly known as Vítor Benite, or simply as Benite, is a Brazilian-Italian professional basketball player for Real Betis Baloncesto of the LEB Oro.
+Vítor Alves Benite (born February 20, 1990), commonly known as Vítor Benite, or simply as Benite, is a Brazilian-Italian professional basketball player for Fuenlabrada of the Primera FEB.
 At a height of 1.94 m (6'4 ") tall, he plays at the shooting guard position.
 He also represents the senior Brazilian national basketball team.

 Early life

 Benite was born in Jundiaí, in São Paulo state.
 His father, Francisco Carlos Benite, was an engineer, and he moved the family to Rio de Janeiro for a new job.
 There, the young Benite was spotted by Boleta, the coach of Flamengo, while Benite was playing with his brothers.
 Boleta brought the boys to the Flamengo athletic club, where Benite started his youth career in 1997.
 Benite would attend school in the morning and play basketball in the afternoon.
 When he was a few years older, Benite continued his youth career in Campinas, playing at Clube de Regatas Campinas.
 He finished his amateur youth career with Rio Claro Futebol Clube.